 I’ve written about IoT threats in the past about Huwaei Gateways, Netgear routers, and IP cameras, but this time I’m covering the must-have device over the past couple years.
 Smart speakers.

-The self-proclaimed front page of the deep web is The Uncensored Hidden Wiki, and when they say uncensored, they mean it.
-I will be covering a lot of what this hidden wiki offers, but some of it is too sensitive to include because I have no desire for you or me to feel disgusted.
+The Front Page of the Deep Web The self-proclaimed front page of the deep web is The Uncensored Hidden Wiki, and when they say uncensored, they mean it.
+I will be covering a lot of what this hidden wiki offers, but some of it is too sensitive to include because I have no desire for...
+Continue reading Exploring the Dark and Deep Web

+Do you remember the Mirai botnet?
+If you don’t, here’s a quick refresher.
 Mirai is an internet-of-things malware that turns DVRs, security cameras, toasters, refrigerators, etc., into a zombie that can attack another network or device with a flood of empty data that will overwhelm and cause a denial-of-service (the device or network loses internet...
 Continue reading Shodan Adventures Part 2

 Defacing a hacked website is usually for the sake of sending a message that the web server is insecure, but as you will see below, that is not always the case.
 These are just a sample of images, but it appears Turkish hackers have gone on a rampage.
 For the sake of displaying a diverse...
 Continue reading Round Up of Defaced Websites